Andaman Surgery, Lowestoft

 Change of Details

-It is important that you tell the practice if any of your details such as your name or address have changed or if any of your details such as date of birth is incorrect in order for this to be amended.
-You have a responsibility to inform us of any changes to our records are accurate and up to date for you.
+It is important that you tell the practice if any of your details such a s your name or address have changed or if any of your details such as date of birth is incorrect in order for this to be amended.
+You have a responsibility to inform us of any changes so our records are accurate and up to date for you.

 If you remain dissatisfied with our response you can contact the Information Commissioner’s Office at Wycliffe House, Water Lane, Wimslow, Cheshire SK9 5AF – Enquiry Line: 01625 545700 or online at www.ico.gov.uk